-- The Chief Executive Officer will determine the Agenda for each meeting. meetings shall be confined items listed the to on Agenda.
+- The Chief Executive Officer will determine the Agenda for each meeting.
+All meetings shall be confined to items listed on the Agenda.
 Agendas will be distributed to all members at least four (4) working days in advance of meeting dates. - Detailed documents will be distributed to Panel members at least four (4) working days in advance of the meeting dates.